Orange (word)

 The word "orange" refers to a fruit and a color, and has other related meanings.

 The word "orange" is a noun and an adjective in the English language.
 In both cases, it refers primarily to the orange fruit and the color orange, but has many other derivative meanings.

-The word is derived from a Dravidian language, and it passed through numerous other languages including Sanskrit and based on Nārang in Persian and after that Old French before reaching the English language.
+The word is derived from a Dravidian language, and it passed through numerous other languages including Sanskrit, Persian, and Old French before reaching the English language.
 The earliest uses of the word in English refer to the fruit, and the color was later named after the fruit.
 Before the English-speaking world was exposed to the fruit, the color was referred to as "yellow-red" (geoluread in Old English) or "red-yellow".

 "Orange" has no true rhyme.
 There are several half rhymes or near-rhymes, as well as some proper nouns and compound words or phrases that rhyme with it.
 This lack of rhymes has inspired many humorous poems and songs.